-Read carefully the operating instructions which are provided by the manufacture which can be found in your coach.
+Read carefully the operating instructions as placed in your coach, provided by the manufacture of various components.

 CHAPTER 2 SERVICE PROCEDURES

 BASIC SERVICE PROCEDURES

 Both KZRV and Your KZRV Dealer has a strong and dedicated interest in maintaining the highest quality customer relations with its owners.
 Your satisfaction with your KZ recreational vehicle and your KZRV dealer is our primary concern.
 By producing high quality products, we want to assure our customers of our support with parts and service availability.
 Our dealer network is the first choice to serve and supply your needs for your recreational vehicle.
 Our authorized dealers will pleasantly assist in providing service maintenance needs plus parts, options, and information concerning your recreational vehicle.